Ampersand25/2DPlatformRunner/README.md

 - there is also a credits window/menu that can be accessed from the main menu (by pressing the "©" located in the upper right corner)
 - the credits window contains links to my GitHub, LinkedIn and itch.io profiles
 - the app also contains loading screens for transitioning between different scenes
+- there are 3 animations (one for walking, one for jumping and another one for falling) for each playable character